BlkInData/blkindata.github.io/content/authors/amanda-obidike/_index.md

   url: "https://stemiafrica.org/"

 # Short bio (displayed in user profile at end of posts)
-bio: I’m Black in Data because .
+bio: I’m Black in Data because is a young and vibrant community of Black leaders who are doing well to change the cultural narrative and misrepresentation of Black lives.

 # Should the user's education and interests be displayed?
 display_education: true